rhymeyang/Se/docs/308/Week02.md

 ## ISACA Code of Professional Ethics

-- Support the implementation of, and promote compliance with, relevant standards, procedures, and controls for information systems.
+- **Support the implementation of, and promote compliance with**, relevant standards, procedures, and controls for information systems.
-- Perform their duties with due diligence and professional care, following established standards and best practices.
+- Perform their duties with due **diligence and professional care**, following **established standards** and best practices.
-- Serve stakeholders in a lawful and honest way, upholding high standards of conduct and character, and avoid any actions that could discredit the profession.
+- Serve stakeholders in a lawful and honest way, **upholding high standards** of conduct and character, and avoid any actions that could discredit the profession.
 - Protect the privacy and confidentiality of information obtained during their duties, unless legally required to disclose it.
-Such information must not be used for personal gain or shared with unauthorized parties.
+Such information must not be used for **personal gain** or shared with unauthorized parties.

-## ISACA Code of Professional Ethics (Contd.,)
+---

-- Maintain their competence in their field and only take on tasks they are qualified to complete professionally.
+- Maintain their **competence** in their field and only take on tasks they are qualified to complete professionally.
-- Communicate the results of their work to relevant parties, disclosing all significant facts.
+- Communicate the results of their work to relevant parties, disclosing all **significant facts**.
 - Support the professional education of stakeholders to enhance their understanding of information systems security and control.

 > IMPORTANT:
 >
-> Non-compliance with the Code of Professional Ethics may lead to an investigation into the conduct of a member and/or certification holder, potentially resulting in disciplinary action.
+> Non-compliance with the **Code of Professional Ethics** may lead to an investigation into the conduct of a member and/or certification holder, potentially resulting in **disciplinary action**.

 ## ISACA IT Audit and Assurance Standards Framework Objective

 The objectives of IS audit and assurance standards are to inform:

-1. **IS auditors** -> about the minimum level of performance needed to fulfill the professional responsibilities outlined in the code of ethics.
+1. **IS auditors** -> about the **minimum** level of performance needed to fulfill the professional responsibilities outlined in the **code of ethics**.
-2. **The management** -> about the profession’s requirements concerning the work conducted by audit practitioners.
+2. **The management** -> about the profession’s requirements concerning the work conducted by **audit practitioners**.
 3. **The CISA certification holders** -> that failure to adhere to these standards will lead to a review of their conduct by the ISACA board of directors, potentially resulting in disciplinary action.

 ## Standards, Guidelines and Practices